ecelebi29/KindredSchematics/README.md

 ### Build Commands

 - `.build free`
   - Turns on debug mode free building.
-Building/Crafting will have no cost.
+Building/Crafting/Research/Repairs all will have no cost.
   - DO NOT USE THIS ON A LIVE SERVER.
 There is a config file to disable this command for your live server.

 - `.build restrictions`